Virtual carts get filled up as retail stores dry up their money. So save those shops with these ways to fight the booming e-commerce.

-What used to be Singapore’s most famous shopping center is now deserted.
-Orchard Road was the place busybodies would avoid every weekend due to throngs of shoppers bustling from one shop to another.
+What used to be Singapore’s most famous shopping centre is now deserted.
+Then, orchard Road was where busybodies would avoid every weekend due to throngs of shoppers bustling from one shop to another.
 Nowadays, though, shops permanently close one after the other.

-Those who are left struggling hope to get the shoppers back into their brick-and-mortar shops.
-However, the thing of the past will never be the same considering the skyrocketing success of e-commerce.
+Some are left struggling to hope to get the shoppers back into their brick-and-mortar shops.
+However, the thing of the past will never be the same.
+It considers the skyrocketing success of e-commerce.

-For the past five years, there is a massive shift in the buyer’s behavior.
-And despite the slow economic outlook, 78 percent are predicted to increase their online shopping activities.
-Since Singapore is on the rise to go cashless, cards have made online shopping more convenient than ever.
+There has been a massive shift in buyers’ behaviour over the past five years.
+As a result of the slow economic outlook, there is a 78 per cent increase in their online shopping activities.
+Moreover, Singapore is on the rise to cashless.
+Cards have made online shopping more convenient than ever.

-PayPal’s recent survey showed that 38% of adults interviewed in Singapore will still do online shopping in the future since it is more accessible.
+PayPal’s recent survey showed that 38% of adults interviewed in Singapore will still do online shopping in the future.
+They explained it is more accessible.

 Compared to European and western countries, Singapore scores high with open attitudes to cross-border shopping.

 The PayPal Cross-Border Consumer Research last 2016 revealed that Singaporeans are comfortable making purchases on foreign websites.
-The trust in online stores based abroad is the same as the trust they have with local shopping websites.
-It is no wonder that Singaporeans ranked as the most confident cross-border online shoppers in Asia Pacific.
+The trust in online stores based abroad is the same as their trust in local shopping websites.
+It is no wonder that Singaporeans ranked as the most confident cross-border online shoppers in the Asia Pacific.

-This is especially true now that MasterCard’s Zero Liability campaign gives security against fraud to shoppers using their card.
-You will not be accountable for any “unauthorized transactions” provided that you promptly reported the loss of the card to your issue.
+It is especially true now with MasterCard’s Zero Liability campaign.
+It gives security against fraud to shoppers using their cards.
+You will not be accountable for any “unauthorised transactions.”
+However, you must promptly report the loss of the card to your issue.

 Undeniably, a lot of Singaporeans have a fast-paced lifestyle.
-They would rather use mobile shopping since this will save them more time, energy, and effort to get down the store and pick what they need.
+Instead, they would use mobile shopping.
+It will save them more time, energy, and effort to get to the store and pick what they need.
 Joining the crowd to shop for an item is a thing of the past.

-There is no need to carry heavy shopping bags as they will be delivered right at your doorstep.
-From 2016, mobile shopping is expected to increase by 42% in just a year.
-Singaporeans’ forecasted total online spend is S$3.5 billion, and a third of it (S$1.2billion) is coming from mobile shopping.
+In addition, there is no need to carry heavy shopping bags.
+Purchased items will be delivered right to your doorstep.
+In 2016, mobile shopping increased by 42% in just a year.
+Singaporeans’ forecasted total online spending is S$3.5 billion.
+A third of it ($1.2billion) is coming from mobile shopping.

 There is no stopping Lazada, Qoo10, Carousell, Zalora, EZbuy, and Redmart from invading people’s shopping experience.

-Physical retail stores may seem traditional but what’s stopping them from using the internet to engage customers?
+Physical retail stores may seem traditional.
+But, what’s stopping them from using the internet to engage customers?
 A relevant website can help you track your customer’s digital journey.
-You can use this to give personalized services and assistance.
+You can use this to give personalised services and assistance.

 The digital tools are right at your fingertips.
-Take advantage of social media and let people know that you have something great in store for them.
-Look for your target clients and engage them by showing what is uniquely sold in your shop.
+Take advantage of social media.
+Let people know that you have something great in store for them.
+Also, look for your target clients.
+Then, engage them by showing what is unique in your shop.

-You can use social media to reach your clients and get insights because people will definitely talk about customer service, products, usage, quality, and hours open.
+You can use social media to reach your clients.
+Moreover, get more insights.
+People will definitely talk about customer service, products, usage, quality, and hours open.

 Singaporeans usually visit online stores to look for an item.
-Make them know that you offer something that they can’t buy anywhere else.
+Make them know that you offer something they can’t buy anywhere else.
 Have limited edition designer collaboration.
-This is the reason people crazed about Hello Kitty outside McDonald’s in 2000.
+It is why people were crazed about Hello Kitty outside McDonald’s in 2000.
 However, make sure that you can deliver what you have promised.

 Recreate your store as an event space.
-Have a meet-and-greet event, make a children’s day out activity, or have lounge areas in your shop.
+For example, have a meet-and-greet event or make a children’s day out activity.
+If you can, have lounge areas in your shop.
 Make a reason why people should go down to your store and spend time there.

-Co-host events, support charity works, and have giveaway promos which are worth their time.
+Furthermore, you co-host events and support charity works.
+In addition, choose giveaway promos which are worth their time.

 Let people associate your store with the word “fun.”
-Let them enjoy the place even if they do not have to make a purchase because chances are they will buy something eventually.
+Let them enjoy the place even if they do not have to purchase because chances are they will buy something eventually.

-Some online shoppers reveal that they shop online because a lot of items are cheaper.
-So aside from saving the effort of checking the store personally, they can also save their money.
+Some online shoppers reveal that they shop online because many items are cheaper.
+So aside from saving the effort of checking the store personally, they can keep their money.
 Everyone loves discounts and freebies.
 So make the promotion worthwhile.

 Take the time to announce this promotion on your social media accounts and clarify your store location.

 We are at a time when e-commerce can eat up the retail stores.
-Retail store owners must not let themselves get behind the ever changing marketing strategies.
-You may have the traditional brick-and-mortar shops, but you need to make a website and reach your customers the way e-commerce merchants does it.
+Retail store owners must not let themselves get behind the ever-changing marketing strategies.
+You may have the traditional brick-and-mortar shops, but you need to make a website and reach your customers the way e-commerce merchants do it.